Ficool

 Caelin noticed movement.

-"Who's there?" he said, pointing his wooden sword toward the sound.
+He pointed his wooden sword toward the sound.

-Silvia stepped out, hands slightly trembling.
+Silvia stepped out, her hands trembling slightly.

 "Ah... sorry.
 I didn't mean to disturb you," she said quickly.